axiell/imu-api-perl/README.md

 $reconnect = $session->{'port'};
 ```

-## 4.1) Example
+<h2 id="4-1-example">Example</h2>

-To illustrate we’ll modify the very simple results page of the [earlier section](#-3.3.3\)-example) to display the list of matching names in blocks of five records per page.
+To illustrate we’ll modify the very simple results page of the [earlier section](#3-3-3-example) to display the list of matching names in blocks of five records per page.
 We’ll provide simple *Next* and *Prev* links to allow the user to move through the results, and we will use some more `GET` parameters to pass the port we want to reconnect to, the identifier of the server-side object and the rownum of the first record to be displayed.

 First build the search page, which is a plain HTML form: